 Seek Legal Assistance Today

-If you are experiencing discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 500-3759 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment lawyers have offices in both New York City and New Jersey, and we provide free consultations for employees who believe that they might be experiencing employment discrimination in New York or New Jersey.